pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 We can see from looking at the `inverted-index` property that the index has been applied.

-We're using the [jq command line JSON processor](https://stedolan.github.io/jq/) to extract the fields that we're interested in.

 ## Querying

 You can now run some queries that filter on the `uuid` column, as shown below: